 This includes terms that have been informally derived from the term “procrastination”, and most notably antecrastination, which is sometimes used in place of “precrastination”, and anticrastination/concrastination, which are sometimes used in place of “promptness”, though these terms are all rarely used.

 This also includes other terms that are sometimes used to refer to the concepts that are considered the opposite of procrastination, or to similar concepts.
-For example, in the case of “purposeful delay”, this includes terms such as strategic delay, wise delay, and functional delay, while in the case of “promptness”, this includes terms such as timeliness and punctuality.
+For example, in the case of “purposeful delay”, this includes terms like strategic delay, wise delay, and functional delay, while in the case of “promptness”, this includes terms like timeliness and punctuality.